CerisWhite/Fluoresce/README.md

 ---

 ## Some more information:
 - Fluoresce is file-based.
 All of the data is stored in gzip'd plain-text inside a folder, which is the "database".
-All of this is saved inside of the `saved` directory, in the same directory as `fluoresce.js`.
+All of this is saved inside of the `dbdir` directory, in the same directory as `fluoresce.js`.
 This may be changed in the future.
-- The commands available through the driver are `Create`, `Delete`, `Read`, `Write`, `Exists`, and `Save`.
+- The commands available through the driver are `Create`, `Delete`, `Read`, `Write`, `DirectRead`, `DirectWrite`, `Exists`, `List`, and `Save`.
 - `Delete` and `Exists` operate slightly differently depending on if a `UserID` is passed.
 Delete will call `destroy` and delete the whole database if no UserID is present, while Exists will check if the requested database exists if no UserID is passed.
 - Similarly, `Save` changes to save all available databases if no database name is passed.
 - The `UserID` is stored as a string, so it can be anything, including numbers.